notadeejay/rbc-training/data/Week 1 Day 2/02__HTML Review__Reading.md

 #### Attributes

 In some cases, we need to give our HTML tags a little bit more information.
 We can do this using **attributes**.
 Attributes are always added to the opening HTML tag.
-On most tags, attributes are optional, but there are a few that need attributes to work properly, like anchor tags and image tags.
+On most tags, attributes are optional, but there are a few that need attributes to work properly, like anchor and image tags.

 One type of attribute is a CSS class.
 It's often used for styling elements on your webpage.

-Say we wanted this paragraph tag to have the class highlight:
+Say we wanted this paragraph tag to have the class highlights:

 ![attribute example](https://d3vv6lp55qjaqc.cloudfront.net/items/2u1K232V3C1T1N300n2y/Image%202017-08-27%20at%202.36.57%20PM.png?X-CloudApp-Visitor-Id=2818368&v=47387a39)

 ### Nesting Elements

 We can also nest HTML elements together.
 This allows us to build more complicated web pages.
 When we nest elements together, we refer to the outer elements as **parents**, and the inner element as **children**.
-It is important to close child elements, *before* you close the parent element.
+It is important to close child elements *before* you close their respective parent elements.

 When we nest elements, **indentation** becomes very important.
 Here you can see that the child element is tabbed in a few spaces.
 This lets us easily see that the paragraph tag is a child of the div tag.
 Properly indenting your code will help you build web pages faster, and make it easier to spot errors.